Biotechnology Engineering: When Biology and Physical Sciences Come Together to Make Lives Better

 - Aduro BioTech, Inc.

-How to become a Biotechnology Engineer in India?
+How to Become a Biotechnology Engineer in India?

 Indian universities offer degrees in Biotechnology Engineering.
-If you want to take admission in these degree programs, you must have a 10+2 with a minimum aggregate of 50% in Physics, Chemistry, and Biology/ Math/ both.
+If you want to take admission to these degree programs, you must have a 10+2 with a minimum aggregate of 50% in Physics, Chemistry, and Biology/ Math/ both.
 For admission to a degree program in Biotechnology Engineering, you must have completed your 12th standard/HSC or equivalent examination from a Board recognized by the Association of Indian Universities (AIU).

-Best Colleges in India to pursue Biotechnology Engineering
+Best Colleges in India to Pursue Biotechnology Engineering

 Here is a list of top colleges in India for Biotechnology Engineering: